simran045/simran045.github.io/README.md

 ### **2. COVID-19 HELPLINE**
       Key Skills Used- Android Studio, Core JAVA, API

 COVID-19 Helpline is a tracking app that notify us with the worldwide data of confirmed cases, recovered cases and deceased cases.
+This COVID-19 app of ours mainly centralizes on the idea of pooling all the data into one cohesive platform, to help you track real-time information, do the correct trend analysis, and make comparisons among different states of India and other countries

 ### **3. LIBRARY MANAGEMENT SYSTEM**
       Key Skills Used- Core JAVA, MYSQL